junokreisler/mpb-apple-analysis/README.md

 Image data would be too massive and tedious to analyze locally (and virtually) and would only help with data concerning edges/shapes.
 However, a script dealing with edge data, clustering apples by similarities of edge distances to center, is also provided.
 Instead, the shape classes obtained in prior analysis are used as additional traits/variables.

-## Information on scripts used in the project
+## Information on contents of the repository

 * `utils.py` - module containing functions used in data pre-processing
 * `visualization.py` - module containing functions used in data visualization incl. plot generation